SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Experimental Results

 \subsection{SCOUT System Performance Characteristics}

-\sens measurements revealed substantial biological differences between dietary treatments, validating sensor sensitivity to detect diet-induced changes in ruminal fermentation patterns.
+\sens measurements revealed biological differences between dietary treatments, demonstrating sensor sensitivity to detect diet-induced changes in ruminal fermentation patterns.
 Sensor saturation events, defined as periods when measured concentrations exceeded the 50{,}000 ppm upper detection limit, accounted for 35\% and 41\% of total measurements for Bonita and Brittany, respectively.
 These saturation periods typically occurred 2--4 hours after major feeding events, consistent with established patterns of ruminal fermentation kinetics.
+This saturation during peak post-feeding fermentation constrains quantitative analysis when fermentation activity is highest; future sensor iterations will require an expanded measurement range.

-Rapid concentration drops indicative of eructation events represented approximately 7.9\% and 6.4\% of measurements for Bonita and Brittany.
-These provided clear markers for cross-platform performance analysis.
-Low values (\textless1,000 ppm) comprised 20.8\% and 15.3\% of measurements for Bonita and Brittany, respectively.
-These abnormally low concentrations, inconsistent with typical ruminal gas composition, likely resulted from digested food residue blocking the intake or condensate water accumulating in the pipeline.
-After excluding these compromised measurements, the effective data retention rates of 82.03\% across both cows represent periods of reliable methane concentration measurements suitable for quantitative analysis.
+Rapid concentration drops indicative of eructation events represented approximately 7.9\% and 6.4\% of measurements for Bonita and Brittany, providing markers for cross-platform comparison.
+Low values (\textless 1,000 ppm) comprised 20.8\% and 15.3\% of measurements, likely resulting from feed residue blocking the intake or condensate water accumulating in the pipeline.
+After excluding these compromised measurements, the effective data retention rate of 82\% represents periods of reliable concentration measurements suitable for pattern analysis.
+Table~\ref{tab:scout-signal-processing} summarizes key SCOUT signal characteristics.

-Table~\ref{tab:scout-signal-processing} summarizes key SCOUT signal characteristics, including sample count, concentration quantiles, and the proportion of time spent in saturation.
-These differences reflect genuine biological variation in rumen fermentation patterns due to the two different diets used in this study (Table \ref{tab:diet-characteristics}) rather than sensor calibration discrepancies, as confirmed through cross-validation procedures and concurrent behavioral observations.